JonathanGrossmanITC/first_steps_04_layouts_and_forms/README.md

 # HTML and CSS: Layouts and Forms

 Welcome to the fourth lesson!
-In this lesson, you learn the basics of layouts and forms.
-A webpage's layout is how the HTML elements are organized on the screen.
+In this lesson, you learn the basics of **layouts and forms**.
+A webpage's layout is how you organize the HTML elements on the screen.
 Based on which HTML tag types you write in your code and the order of them, your page will have a default layout.
 In other words, when you load the page in the browser, the HTML elements will organize themselves based on the tag type and order written in your file.

 Using various collections of CSS style properties, you can override the default layout.
-In this lesson, you learn about three different collections of style properties that help you customize your page layout.
-Specifically, you learn how to position a single HTML element, how to align multiple HTML elements in a row **or** column, and how to align multiple HTML elements in rows **and** columns.
+In this lesson, you learn about **three different collections of style properties** that help you customize your page layout.
+Specifically, you learn how to position a single HTML element, align multiple HTML elements in a row **or** column, and align multiple HTML elements in rows **and** columns.

-After learning about layouts, you learn about HTML forms.
+After learning about layouts, you will learn about HTML forms.
 A form is a collection of HTML elements that allow a user to input and submit information.
 A form has one or more inputs and can also have one or more buttons.
 A form usually submits the information to a server.
 In this lesson, you learn about the different parts of HTML forms and how to customize them for your needs.
-If you entroll in [ITC's fullstack program](htps://www.itc.tech), you can learn how to send the information from a form to a server.
+If you enroll in [ITC's fullstack program](htps://www.itc.tech), you can learn how to send the information from a form to a server.

 At the end of this lesson, you see a live coding example for creating a page layout and adding a form to your page.
-The live coding session reinforce what you learn in the lesson.
+The live coding session reinforces what you learn in the lesson.
 This lesson also helps prepare you for making your personal portfolio site.
 The code from the session is included in this repository.
 You can use it however you like, but as with any code you get from someone else, make sure you understand it well enough to explain it to someone before putting it in your own projects.

 In this lesson, you learn: